 Service Definition (Scope):

-Participant-Directed Community Support (PDCS) is available to waiver participants enrolled in the Services My Way program as described in Appendix E. Services offered under PDCS are detailed in the participant’s person-centered Individual Service Plan (ISP) and PDS budget and are designed to promote independence and ensure the health, welfare, and safety of the participant.
+Participant-Directed Community Support (PDCS) is available to waiver participants enrolled in the Services My Way program as described in Appendix E. Services offered under PDCS are detailed in the participant’s person-centered Individual Service Plan (PCP) and PDS budget and are designed to promote independence and ensure the health, welfare, and safety of the participant.

 The participant or his/her designated representative, as applicable, is the common law employer of the participant-directed worker (PDW) providing services.
 These PDWs are recruited, selected, hired, and managed by the participant/representative-employer.
-As described in Appendix E, supports will be available to assist the participant/representative-employer with employer-related responsibilities through the VF/EA FMS-Support Broker entity.
+As described in Appendix E, supports are available to assist the participant/representative-employer with employer-related responsibilities through the VF/EA FMS-Support Broker entity.

 Allowable Tasks:

-Tasks performed by a PDW include cueing, assistance with activities of daily living and instrumental activities of daily living.
-The scope, service authorization, and nature of these services do not differ from personal care services furnished under the State plan.
-The allowable tasks for personal care aides specified in the State plan apply.
+Tasks performed by a PDW include cueing, assistance with activities of daily living, safety monitoring, and instrumental activities of daily living.

 Specify applicable (if any) limits on the amount, frequency, or duration of this service: